attilammagyar/js80p/README.md

 Furthermore, if a parameter of an LFO which has an amount envelope is controlled by another LFO which also has an amount envelope, then each new note will have its own timeline for both of those LFOs and envelopes.
-(Up to 6 timelines can be maintained by each parameter for each note.
-When that limit runs out, or when there's a dependency cycle between LFOs, then some of the LFOs will be run globally, as if there was no envelope assigned to them.)
+(Up to 6 timelines can be maintained by each parameter for each voice.
+When that limit runs out, or when there's a dependency cycle between LFOs, then some of the LFOs will be run paraphonically, as if there was no envelope assigned to them.)

 Note that when the LFO is assigned to a parameter which doesn't accept control from envelope generators, then the amount envelope has no effect.